It’s full steam ahead as Bentley finds golden touch

 The two rear passengers have individual climate control systems, and of course the fold-up walnut veneer tea trays were just brilliant and came complete with two cups which were stored in a slide-out drawer under the rear seat.

 The Bentley Mulsanne is happy wafting around at a sedate pace, but is also more than capable of effortlessly crossing Continents.
 Its 6.75-litre V8 engine is virtually inaudible most of the time, but plant your foot in the Wilton and it will virtually take off.
-The Bentley Mulsanne Golden Wedding trip 064benchmark 0-62mph time is despatched in an unseemly 5.3 seconds and the car has a potential top speed in excess of 180mph, so it’s certainly no slouch, but driven with the lightest of right feet, I managed to just break the 20mpg barrier, although most of the time, it returned 18-19mpg during my test.
+The benchmark 0-62mph time is despatched in an unseemly 5.3 seconds and the car has a potential top speed in excess of 180mph, so it’s certainly no slouch, but driven with the lightest of right feet, I managed to just break the 20mpg barrier, although most of the time, it returned 18-19mpg during my test.
 I guess people who buy this car won’t care in the least about the fuel consumption – or its Group 50 insurance rating!

 Several people asked me why anyone would spend so much money on a car?
 While it’s true you can’t just nip up to the Spar, people like us would worry about parking it anywhere we’re likely to go – and kids with a football bring a whole new kind of terror, but people who buy cars like this don’t have these concerns.